BasaJess/250213_DS_EDA_Project/README.md

 ## Setup

 One of the first steps when starting any data science project is to create a virtual environment.
-For this project you have to create this environment from scratch yourself.
-However, you should be already familiar with the commands you will need to do so.
+For this project I created this environment from scratch.
 The general workflow consists of...

 * setting the python version locally to 3.11.3
 * creating a virtual environment using the `venv` module